jameskoster/woocommerce-cart-tab/readme.txt

 1. The cart tab.

 == Changelog ==

+= 1.1.0 - 08/02/2017 =
+* New - Cart tab is now hidden when the cart is empty.
+* Tweak - Overlay styling.
+* Localisation - updated .pot file.

 = 1.0.0 - 26/01/2017 =
 * New - The cart tab now opens when an add to cart button on a shop page is clicked.